BenGornadha/kata_fizzbuzz/README.md

 for the multiples of five print “Buzz”.
 For numbers which are multiples of both three and five print “FizzBuzz “.

+Stage 2 - new requirements

+A number is fizz if it is divisible by 3 or if it has a 3 in it A number is buzz if it is divisible by 5 or if it has a 5 in it For exemple :

+53 should return FizzBuzz (contain 5 and 3)
+35 should return FizzBuzzBuzz (contain 3 and 5 and it divided by 5)